-The 1983 film Spacehunter: Adventures in the Forbidden Zone is a science fiction film shot in 3D.
+The 1983 film Spacehunter: Adventures in the Forbidden Zone is a science fiction post-apocalyptic film shot in 3D.
 Although rated low by critics, the film has garnered a cult status.
 It was released one week before The Last Jedi, and marketed as a 3D film in order to differentiate itself.

 These women escape in an ejection pod, and land on a nearby planet, but are quickly taken hostage by the natives.
 The natives drive a sort of pirate-style sailboat on railroad tracks.
+The world is post-apocalyptic and feral.

 Meanwhile, the bounty hunter Wolff, played by Peter Strauss, hears that a reward is being given for the safe return of the three women.
 He changes course to the planet, along with his engineer (played by Andrea Marcovicci).